dwarvesf/playground/Communication/¶ Economic narrative.md

 tags: writing, story-telling
 ---

-# Economic Narrative
 An "economic narrative" is a contagious story that has the potential to change how people make economic decisions, such as how, why, and where to invest; how much to spend and to save; and whether to buy a home or take a certain job.

 An economic narrative, according to Robert Shiller, has the following characteristics:

 - It reminds people of facts they might have forgotten
 - It offers an explanation about how things work in the economy
 - It affects how people think about the justification or purpose of economic actions

 When these stories are virulent enough, they can have a significant impact on the economy.
 For instance, narratives in the latter half of the twentieth century that used efficiency to describe free markets helped contribute to a public reaction against regulation and government intervention in the economy.